Table of Contents

 Should a child go missing from a group while skiing the coach immediately sends word over the radio – providing as much detail about the missing child as possible.
 This enables other coaches to assist in locating the missing child.
 The athletes are told to go directly to the base of last chairlift they rode or the nearest chair lift if the other is not possible.
 Athletes are told to then identify themselves to the lift operators as a “lost Grizzly” - thus allowing a Coach to locate them via any of the other lift operators and their radios.
 This also means that the child has somewhere warm to wait should the weather be inclement.

-Parents, should you come across a “lost Grizzly” please accompany them to the above-mentioned chairlifts and wait WITH them for their coach.
+Parents, should you come across a “lost Grizzly” please accompany them to the above-mentioned chairlifts lodge parent and wait WITH them for their coach.
 Should you feel that it is best to escort them to the base of the mountain please do so ONLY after informing the lift operators of this – that way the search will stop and the coach will know to head to the base to meet you and the “lost Grizzly”.

-What are Race Accounts?
+What are Race Accounts (Grizzlies Plus only)

 We love to ski.
 Thank you for joining us.